-Volunteering can be a route to employment, or a way to try something which may help you choose a career.
-It also provides a great opportunity to give something back to the community.
+Volunteering can be a route to employment or a way to try something which may help you choose a career.
+It also provides a great opportunity to give something back to the community and can be a way to connect to the local community, make friends and find out more about the local area.

 You can volunteer from a couple of hours per month to a couple of days per week.
 Find out more in the Student Volunteering Handbook.